-The Explorer Path Provisioning application is a key component of the Blue Planet Route Optimization and Assurance (ROA) product family.
+The Explorer Path Provisioning application is a key component of the Blue Planet Route Optimization and Analysis (ROA) product family.
 Like the Traffic Engineering application, it leverages ROA’s vendor-agnostic IP/MPLS telemetry and analytics to give network operators powerful automated service provisioning capabilities.
 With the Path Provisioning application, service providers can quickly and easily create a catalog of IP/MPLS transport services that, when integrated with an SDN controller or service orchestrator like Blue Planet Multi-Domain Service Orchestration (MDSO), can be used to automate fulfillment of subscriber requests.
 Constraints may be applied to address a variety of path provisioning use cases, such as diversity, low latency, disaster recovery and data sovereignty.

 Explorer Path Provisioning App Deployment

 - Increase competitiveness by satisfying customer service requests in minutes versus days

 - Accelerate time to revenue while making optimum use of network assets